Order Your Copy Today

 A note from Whole30 Headmistress Melissa Hartwig:

-You #SeptemberWhole30’ers are just one week away from transitioning out of the Whole30 elimination phase into the reintroduction phase.
+You are almost ready to start transitioning out of the Whole30 elimination phase into the reintroduction phase.
 Note I didn’t say “your Whole30 is almost over”—because it’s not.
 The reintroduction process is critical to your learning experience, so please don’t skip over this part.

 This is your one opportunity to slowly, carefully, systematically reintroduce some of the off-plan foods you’ve been missing into the “clean” environment you’ve created with the Whole30.
 Now is your chance to really evaluate how these foods make you feel in the context of a better relationship with food, improved metabolism, healthier digestive tract, and more balanced immune system.
 Let’s illustrate the importance of this process with a story.